 The boat trip ends at Glacier Point beach.
 As we pulled into the beach we got our first view of Davidson Glacier.

 Once we arrived at Glacier Point beach we were provided with a quick lunch.
-Lunch is a sandwich, a bottle of water and a small snack – nothing special.
+Lunch is a sandwich, a bottle of water and a small snack.
 We also had some time to take in the stunning scenery.

 Heading to the Glacier

-We then hoped onto an old school bus for a short trip along a dirt road to a hut which is the staging area for our walk to our canoe for our trip to the glacier.
-We are provided with life jackets and gum boots for the canoe trip.
+We then hoped onto an old school bus for a short trip along a dirt road to a hut which was the staging area for our walk to our canoe for the trip to the glacier.
+We were provided with life jackets and gum boots for the canoe trip.

 We then walked through the forest for about a quarter mile or 400 metres.
 It’s not a hard walk but it is on a dirt track through the forest.

 While walking through the forest to the canoes, we came across these mushrooms.

 Once we got to the canoes, we were assigned to specific canoes.
 We were able to stay with the people we were travelling with (there were three of us).
 But the guides wanted to make sure the weights in each canoe were appropriate.